lasisioo/Jobs-on-Indeed/README.md

 - Linear Regression

-<b>Problem Statement:</b> he data for this project is gotten from scrapping data from Indeed.com.
+<b>Problem Statement:</b> The data for this project is gotten from scrapping data from Indeed.com.
 We will be looking at factors that influence the salary of Data Scientist.
 More specifically, can we build a model good enough to predict whether a Data Scientist will earn a high or low salary based on his/her location and job title.

 ## Data Dictionary: